By: Sarah Stone

 As the turtle found a spot and began to scoop sand away with her powerful hind flippers, our group quickly made our way toward her—the research assistant measured the leatherback’s shell and flippers, and whispered directions while one volunteer put her flashlight between her teeth and jotted notes onto a clipboard.

-The turtle had been injured recently; as she tried digging the nest, her right flipper dug and shifted the sand aside quickly while the left one flapped about helplessly.
-Concerned that she would head back into the water if we stayed too long, three of us dove in, furiously scooping sand and patting down the sides of what became a three-foot-deep tunnel.
+The turtle had been injured recently; as she tried digging the nest, her right back flipper dug and shifted the sand aside quickly while the left one flapped about helplessly.
+Concerned that she would head back into the water if we stayed too long, three of us dove in, furiously scooping sand and patting down the sides of what became a nearly three-foot-deep tunnel.

 Someone handed me a heavy-duty black garbage bag.